MitskiP/L2PHelper/README.md

 L2PHelper depends heavily on wget.
 Mac OS users do not have wget initially.

+## Usage
+Call the script in an empty directory.
+This will create a config file in the same directory which has to be fed with your user name and password for L2P.
+Call the script again.
+Now it will download L2P contents.

 ## Configuration
 The L2PHelper.cfg has to set an array parse[] and the variables user and pw. parse[i] shall look like this:
 ```